Diegometro1/CSCIE-15/03_Laravel/99_Foobooks_Lecture_13a.md

 # Week 13 Foobooks progress, Part A
 # One to Many in Foobooks
-The following is a very rough outline of some of the modifications I'll make to foobooks during Week 13.
+The following is a __rough outline__ of some of the modifications I'll make to Foobooks during Week 13.

-This should not be considered a stand-alone document; for full details please refer to the lecture video and the foobooks code source.
+__This should not be considered a stand-alone document; for full details please refer to the lecture video and the Foobooks code source.__

 ## Author dropdown